Menu

 And finally, ghost tales from the Shelburne Hotel.

-I sat down and grabbed an appetizer and drink and the friendly bartender began telling me all about the history of the Shelburne.
+I sat down and grabbed an appetizer and drink while the friendly bartender began telling me all about the history of the Shelburne.
 The original building was a hotel and boarding house, built by Charles Beaver and named after a grand hotel in Dublin, Ireland.
 It was a popular stop on the Ilwaco Railroad line, often called the Clamshell Railroad.
 Beaver and his wife catered to wealthy vacationers from Portland.

 McKenzie Head and good-bye to the beach.